Ecwid/ecwid-api-docs/includes/_authentication.md

 ## Installation for custom solutions and external apps

-Access token allows you to interact with a store through Ecwid API.
+In order to interact with a store via Ecwid API, your code will need an access token.
+Access token is a unique string of characters, which works as an authentication.
 You will need to retrieve it with the help of a user in two cases:

 1. You are building a custom solution for specific Ecwid store(s)
 2. Your public app is an integration with external service